 - Meanwhile, heat a large skillet over medium high heat and cook the chorizo sausage until the fat has rendered and the chorizo is cooked through.

-- To the same skillet, add the onions and cook until soft and translucent.
+- In the same skillet, add the onions and cook until soft and translucent.
 The chorizo should be a bit crisp at this point which is exactly how you want it!

 How To Tell When Mexican Chorizo Is Fully Cooked?